The Agent Framework Gap: Part 3 - Why It Exists and What You Give Up

 For 90% of AI applications, those requirements don’t exist.
 So Python’s approach wins on speed and ecosystem.

-For the other 10% (the regulated stuff), R’s approach is better.
+For the other 10% (the regulated stuff), R’s approach is better ( we can build the auditability around in Python easily now).
 But that 10% is a smaller market.

 The Open Source Funding Gap